thutahw/tp/docs/UserGuide.md

 3. Delete a patient
 4. Edit a patient's details
 5. Add a remark to a patient
-6. Finds patients by name
+6. Find patients by name

 #### 5.1.1.
 Add a new patient: `addpatient`
 You can use this command to add a new patient who has not yet been registered.